dev-nicolaos/personal-site/src/content/thoughts/the-typescript-holiday-special.md

 ## Chapter 7: Tunnel's End

 You rub your tired eyes.
 Can it be?
-The type checker, linter, and tests **all pass in CI!** Sure, the security scanner complains about a few things, but an examination reveals none were introduced in your <abbr title="pull request">PR</abbr>.
+The type checker, linter, and tests **all pass in CI!** Sure, the security scanner complains about a few things, but an examination reveals none were introduced in your PR.
 And what's more, its been long enough that the fix you submitted to `@types/connect-timeout` has been approved, merged, and released.
 With new life in your step you install the new version, remove the related ignore, and revel in another CI run passing.

 ## Epilogue